ably/spaces/docs/usage.md

 ### Listen to members updates

 The `space` instance is an `EventEmitter`.
-Events will be emitted for updates to members (includeing self).
+Events will be emitted for updates to members (including self).
 You can listen to the following events:

 #### enter